Inspirational Leadership and the Power of WHY

 Recently there have been three separate occasions where I have been reminded of the “Power of Why”.

-The power that some leaders, organisations or businesses have to inspire loyalty, high performance or dedication; not through what they do or how they do it, but through WHY they do things
+The goal, dream or vision that underpins what you are trying to achieve.
+The power that some leaders, organisations or businesses have to inspire loyalty, high performance or dedication; not through what they do or how they do it, but through WHY they do things.

 This brought to mind Simon Sinek’s talk at TED: https://youtu.be/sioZd3AxmnE